intel/linux-sgx/README.md

   ```
     $ sudo zypper install libopenssl-devel libcurl-devel protobuf-devel
   ```
-- To use Trusted Platform Service functions:
+- `iclsClient` and `JHI` are optional prerequisite components and are needed if you need to use Intel(R) SGX Platform Service.
+To install these components:
   Ensure `mei_me` driver is enabled and `/dev/mei0` exists.
   Download [iclsClient](https://software.intel.com/en-us/sgx-sdk/download) and install it using the following commands:
-  * On Ubuntu 16.04:
+  * On Ubuntu 18.04:
   ```
     $ sudo apt-get install alien
     $ sudo alien --scripts iclsClient-1.45.449.12-1.x86_64.rpm
     $ sudo dpkg -i iclsclient_1.45.449.12-2_amd64.deb
   ```
-  * On Red Hat Enterprise Linux 7.4, CentOS 7.4 and Fedora 27:
+  * On Red Hat Enterprise Linux 7.4, CentOS 7.5 and Fedora 27:
   ```
     $ sudo yum install iclsClient-1.45.449.12-1.x86_64.rpm
   ```